tryzealot/docs-legacy/docs/en/deployment.md

 - Using Let's Encrypt SSL
 - Using Self-signed SSL
-- Using Reverse proxy with SSL
+- Using non-SSL (needs gateway or reverse proxy to manage SSL）

 For those interested in one-click installation deployment scripts, you can check out the [Deployment Documentation with Docker](docker.md).